kennethreitz/simplemind/README.md

 SimpleMind: Keep it simple, keep it human.

-**Note**: SimpleMind is currently in beta.
-We welcome feedback and contributions to help make it even better.

 ## Features

 With SimpleMind, tapping into AI is as easy as a friendly conversation.